 COGNITIVE NEUROIMAGING LAB

-Directed by Stanislas Dehaene, Professor at Collège de France
+The INSERM-CEA Cognitive Neuroimaging Unit, directed by Stanislas Dehaene, Professor at Collège de France, comprises five teams:

 Neuroimaging of Development

 We examine human cognitive development in infants and children, both at the structural and functional levels, and to develop new imaging techniques adapted to human infants.

 Directed by Béchir Jarraya, Professor at University of Versailles Paris Saclay